tellblom/shelly-irrigation-manager/README.md

 Manage and control your irrigation with **Shelly Irrigation Manager** directly from Home Assistant with a clean and user-friendly interface.
+It saves the schedules do the Shelly device and are not dependent on WiFi or HomeAssitant control
 ---

 ## ✨ Features